 Cape Cod bathroom design has gained a lot of popularity in recent years.
-If you ask me, it’s because out of any distinct bathroom style, Cape Cod bathrooms do the best job of fitting a luxurious, elegant atmosphere into a smaller space.
-You see, Cape Cod style homes are often coastal vacation homes – small cottages and cabins on the beach poised to enjoy a cool ocean breeze on a hot day.
-The bathrooms reflect the smaller home size, but also the posh style of families that can afford a second home on the Cape, making them a perfect option for anyone that wants a luxury bathroom that will fit a smaller floor plan.
+And it’s no surprise; Cape Cod bathrooms are great for scaling a luxurious, elegant atmosphere to fit a smaller space.
+You see, Cape Cod style homes are often coastal vacation homes.
+Think small cottages and cabins on the beach poised to enjoy a cool ocean breeze on a hot day.
+The bathrooms reflect the smaller home size, but also the posh style of a second home on the Cape.
+That makes them a perfect option for anyone that wants a luxury bathroom that will fit a smaller floor plan.

 Shop Bathroom Vanities Sale: